-This year the Bubble Tennis club will be starting a singles ladder.
+This year one of our members has volunteered to manage a singles ladder.
 The ladder is open to all members and it is a great way to meet other members.

-If you are interested in joining the ladder please email Steve Butt at firstname.lastname@example.org
+There is no extra charge and members will use their regular points to book courts to play.
+If you are interested in joining the ladder or want more information please email Steve Butt at VP1@bubbletennisclub.com

-The deadline to register in order to be ranked in the ladder is November 1st.
-After this time you can still join, please see rules for details.
+The initial ladder started with over 35 players on November 1st.
+You can still join, please see rules for details.

 Administrators: Steve Butt